asterisktommy/BoothDownloadApp/README.md

 3. Choose a download folder with **"📂選択"** and start downloading with **"⬇️ ダウンロード開始"**.
 Use **"⏸ 停止"** to cancel.
 4. Downloaded files are organized under the selected folder by shop and product name.
 The app keeps management data in `booth_manage.json` next to the executable.
 5. Use the filter panel to narrow items by tag, hide downloaded items or show only those with updates.
+6. Use **"＋ 手動追加"** to register items yourself.
+Pasting a product URL automatically fetches the name, shop and tags.
+You can still press **"情報取得"** to retry or type details manually.
+Local files may be attached and copied into your download folder.
+7. To quickly add an item by URL without providing files, click **"🌐 URL追加"** and enter the product link.
+The app fetches download information automatically.

 ## Chrome Extension Usage